kbwhodat/tmux-fzf-session-switch/README.md

 ## QnA

-### Can do?
+### Features:

-1. Session + window name fuzzy search and switch.
+1. Fuzzy search and switch sessions and windows.
-2. Create a new session
+2. Create new sessions.

 ### What are the reasons not to use this plugin?